 - We apply a different trigger for notching down the senior unsecured debt of REITs and real estate for rent companies.
-For further details, please refer to the updated version of "Real Estate Investment Trust" rating methodology. - For investment-grade regulated utilities, we may assign a rating on a senior unsecured debt issue at the same level as the ICR if all of the following conditions are met: - The issuer offers an essential infrastructure product and has a business model that is shielded from competition, and subject to regulatory oversight on its rates or tariffs and service quality.
-The rates are usually set based on the cost recovery and expected return on investments rather than on a market price. - The issuer is subject to regulatory constraints on its ability to add debt. - The issuer's mortgage indenture restricts the issuance of secured debt.
+For further details, please refer to the updated version of "Rating Methodology for Real Estate for Rent Companies" rating methodology. - For investment-grade regulated utilities, we may assign a rating on a senior unsecured debt issue at the same level as the ICR if all the following conditions are met: - The issuer offers an essential infrastructure product and has a business model that is shielded from competition, and subject to regulatory oversight on its rates or tariffs and service quality.
+The rates are usually set based on the cost recovery and expected return on investments rather than on a market price. - o The issuer is subject to regulatory constraints on its ability to add debt. - The issuer's mortgage indenture restricts the issuance of secured debt.
 Generally, we expect the amount of secured debt to be less than 70% of the book value of the issuer's net assets.